Mirth Connect

 Mirth Connect is a cross-platform interface engine used in the healthcare industry that enables the management of information using bi-directional sending of many types of messages.
 The primary use of this interface engine is in healthcare.

 On September 9, 2013 Mirth Corporation announced they were acquired by Quality Systems (now NextGen Healthcare).

-As of March 2025, Nextgen Healthcare announced Mirth will become a single licensed, commercial product and the open-source free version can continue to be used but will no longer be updated.
+As of March 2025, Nextgen Healthcare announced Mirth Connect will become a single licensed, commercial product and the open-source free version can continue to be used but will no longer be updated.

-Adopters
+Alternatives

-The Certification Commission for Healthcare Information Technology (CCHIT), in a push to ensure interoperability standards between electronic health records, has adopted Laika, an open source standards software program.
-At the 2009 Annual HIMSS Conference, Mirth was selected as one of the testing tools for the coming interoperability tests.
+Following NextGen Healthcare's announcement in March 2025 that Mirth Connect would transition to a single commercial licensing model, several open-source alternatives have emerged: